 Graduate students will be continued in the program if they satisfactorily complete the prerequisite courses listed below with grades of C or higher and with a B average in the computing courses, as well as any courses required of international students by the English Language Program.
-It is possible to make up any deficiencies after being admitted as a graduate student, but no credit towards the degree will be given for meeting these requirements.
+It is possible to make up any deficiencies after being admitted as a graduate student, but no credit toward the degree will be given for meeting these requirements.
 Students may enroll in prerequisite courses and certain graduate-level courses concurrently, provided the particular prerequisites for those graduate courses have been satisfied.

 To earn the MS in computer science, students must complete all prerequisites and at least 33 semester hours of course work, including three required courses, three seminars, and one 400-level CST elective.
 Courses must be chosen in consultation with an advisor.
 CST 401, 402, and 408 are required.